 Be in financial compliance according to the Bursar’s policies.

-- You can view your current financial status on Albert.
-Students will be de-registered from spring courses until their prior account balances (tuition, housing, and/or fees) are paid.
-This means that in order to participate in the November registration cycles and remain registered for your required spring courses you must be paid in full and cleared by the Bursar no later than October 29.
+- The University requires that students follow Bursar policy and pay their account balance in full each semester.
+Such balances include but are not limited to tuition (including summer tuition), housing fees (including summer fees), and library fines and fees.
+See www.nyu.edu/bursar for more information.
+Keep in mind that if you pay in full after the close of add/drop for the fall semester you will be permanently ineligible to register for fall courses.
+You can view your current financial status on Albert.
+1L students will be de-registered from spring courses until their prior account balances are paid.
+In order for 1L students to participate in the November registration cycles and remain registered for required spring courses you must be paid in full and cleared by the Bursar no later than October 29.

 - Be advised that all blocks must be removed before you can re-register for classes.
 The Bursar requires a minimum of two business days from the date of payment to remove registration blocks from your account.
-If you make payment that does not permit you to be cleared by October 29, you will be able to participate in registration during the November 9- January 24 period, but you will not be re-registered for the elective you won during the First Year Elective Bidding Cycle if that course is now closed.
+If you make payment that does not permit you to be cleared by October 29, you will be able to participate in registration during the November 8- January 23 period, but you will not be re-registered for the elective you won during the First-Year Elective Bidding Cycle if that course is now closed.

 Be in compliance with required School of Law documentation.